Team

 Kareem Weaver, Co-Founder and Executive Director

-Kareem Weaver is a Co-Founder and Executive Director of FULCRUM, which partners with stakeholders to improve reading results for students.
-He is the Oakland NAACP's 2nd Vice President and Chair of its Education Committee; his advocacy is featured in the upcoming film The Right to Read.
+Kareem Weaver is a Co-Founder and Executive Director of FULCRUM and is also the Oakland NAACP's 2nd Vice President and Chair of its Education Committee.
+Kareem's advocacy is featured in the film The Right to Read

 Mr. Weaver previously served as New Leaders’ Executive Director of the Western Region and was an award-winning teacher and administrator.
 He has undergraduate degrees from Morehouse College and a master’s in Clinical-Community Psychology from the University of South Carolina.
 Mr. Weaver believes in the potential of all students, the brotherhood of man, and the importance of service above self.
 His educational heroine, for literacy instruction, is the late Marva Collins.